-Before planning out how you can reduce your turnover rate, it’s probably helpful to calculate what it actually is.
+Before planning out how you can reduce your turnover rate, it’s important to know what your restaurant’s current turnover rate is.

 To determine your turnover rate, divide the number of employees who have left your restaurant by the average number of employees it takes to fully staff your restaurant, and then multiply the resulting number by 100 to get a percentage.